zhrispineda/Settings-iOS/README.md

 A **work-in-progress** recreation of the iOS & iPadOS Settings app (Preferences.app).

 > [!NOTE]
 > This project is focused on the latest public releases of iOS, iPadOS, and Xcode.
-Use an older branch to use older versions.
+Use an older branch for older versions.

 ## Information
-- Recreation of Apple's Settings app for iOS and iPadOS 26.1 (23B85).
+- Based on iOS and iPadOS 26.1 (23B85).
 - All features within the app are only simulations and have no effect on the device outside of the app.
 - Features available within the app vary depending on the device model and its capabilities to make this recreation as accurate as possible.
 - In some panes, the app will load actual preference bundles internally using a view controller bridge (functionality and stability may vary).
 - Previous versions are available as their own branches, going as far back as 17.4.
 Less features are available in earlier versions.

 > [!CAUTION]
-> This project uses some private APIs that are not intended or supported for public use and is for demonstration purposes only.
+> Some of the code in this project may rely on private APIs.
+It is strictly for demonstration purposes only.
 >
-> **Do not reuse any code from this project that depends on private methods.** Consider public alternatives instead.
+> **Do not reuse any code from this project that relies on private methods.** Consider publicly supported alternatives instead.

 ## Preview